duolingo vs Ielts

 You Make My Day or You Made My Day or You’ve Made My Day.
 Which Is Correct?

-Practice English or Spanish with AI here You make my day, You made my day and You’ve made my day are all correct sentences in English.
+You make my day, You made my day and You’ve made my day are all correct sentences in English.
 There are different tenses in each sentence which change the meaning.
-The expression “to make one’s day” is generally used when somebody does something kind and we use
+The expression “to make one’s day” is generally used when somebody does something kind and we use this expression to show our gratitude and

 You Make My Day or You Made My Day or You’ve Made My Day.
 Which Is Correct?
 Read More »